Are Signs for Business a Clutter? How to Get a Permit and Install Your Business’ New Sign

 Wow!
 You opened your business and now you’re asking about a sign?
 I guess, because I’m in the business, I would always research various potential issues with a property before opening a business.
 Marketing and advertising are the first questions that should be asked about any business, and a sign is in that category.

 However, your question is now the pressing issue, so you need to contact a sign professional and ask some questions.
 If you’re in a residential area in a major urban center, expect that they will tell you what type of sign you’re allowed to have.
 Most likely they’ll require an attractive sign that doesn’t disturb the neighbors, maybe a front-lighted sandblasted or carved sign, or an HDU sign with metal letters attached.

 If you’re in a mixed business and residential area, you may be able to expand on that theme a bit.
 They may allow a low monument sign, possibly even internally illuminated, but again, check with the city or county you are subject to, or a local sign professional, and they should be able to help you out.

 Question: Where can I get an application for a sign permit?

-Answer: In most municipalities and counties in the US, you would go to the building department.
+In most municipalities and counties in the US, you would go to the building department.
 They’ll want to know your exact location including parcel number, although if you give them the address, they can usually pull it up on their computer.
-This will tell them the zone you’re in (commercial, office, residencial, etc.), and what size and type of sign is allowed.
+This will tell them the zone you’re in (commercial, office, residential, etc.), and what size and type of sign is allowed.
 They’ll give you a permit application if you ask for it.